Mugen87/three-m2loader/README.md

 #### Variations

-Certain sequences like `Walk` or `AttackUnarmed` have multiple variations.
+Certain sequences like `Stand` or `AttackUnarmed` have multiple variations.
 You can list them for a given sequence via `listVariations()`.

 ```js
 const variations = manager.listVariations( sequence.id );